 Nominees must be residents of California.
 We seek nominees who have not been extensively recognized for their work through other awards.

 We seek to recognize leaders who are advancing innovative and effective solutions to critical issues facing California, and whose work is making a significant difference to the future of our state.
-We ask nominators to review the six selection criteria carefully before nominating.
+We ask nominators to review the selection criteria and nominations questions carefully before nominating.

 We welcome nominations from people who are well acquainted with the nominated leader or leadership team and can attest to their qualifications.
 The nominator must be someone other than the nominee or a family member.
 We encourage nominations from persons not employed by the nominee.
-Nominators do not need to collaborate with a nominee in preparing the nomination, nor do they need to keep the submission confidential.
+Nominators do not need to collaborate with a nominee in preparing the nomination, but they may do so if they choose.

 Yes.
 Several past award recipients were nominated in multiple years.